Appendix I - Part 2

 Nothing more about Henry and Leah's daughter Susanna Teresa Young after 1881.

-Nothing more is known about Henry and Leah's daughter Flora Aurora Young after 1871.
+Nothing more is known about Henry and Leah's daughter Flora Aurora Young after 1881, when she was a 10 year old scholar living at home.

-In 1901 Henry and Elizabeth's daughter "Louisa" Young, a 27 year old drapers assistant, born Rudgeway was living at 8 Lowndes Terrace, Knightsbridge where along over 100 others she was employed by "Harvey Nicholls".
-Mary Louisa Young may have married in 1904 in Thornbury.
+In 1901 Henry and Elizabeth's daughter Mary "Louisa" Young, a 27 year old drapers assistant, born Rudgeway was living at 8 Lowndes Terrace, Knightsbridge where along over 100 others she was employed by "Harvey Nicholls".
+Mary Louisa Young married William Spencer Sharp on 20 January 1904 in Alveston.
+William was a 33 year old farmer, son of Henry Sharp, farmer.

 Henry and Elizabeth's daughter Frances Anne Young married Frederick Chapman on 6 April 1918 she at Alverston.
 Frederick was 33 years old "an officer in the Gloucestershire Regiment", the son of Ernest Chapman, yeoman.
 Frances was a 41 years old spinster.